 And when you get more muscles working at once, your body is going to have to work harder to keep up with your energy demands.
 AKA your workout intensity will go up as well as the benefit of the After Burn, which I talk more about here.

-Because these moves can get our blood pumping in less time, they are the perfect moves for high intensity interval training.
+Because these moves can get our blood pumping in less time, they are the perfect moves for interval training.
 They will help us feel the burn in those quick 20-30 second intervals of work we so often use!

 These hybrid moves also create movement patterns working different muscles twisting, turning and lifting to build functional strength.